OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Staying here lets visitors absorb the park experience to its utmost.
-The Yankari Game Reserve and Resort has affordable rooms which come with facilities including private bathrooms, television station options, and free WiFi access.
+The Yankari Game Reserve and Resort has affordable rooms that come with facilities including private bathrooms, television station options, and free wifi access.
 Guests can also take in the tennis courts, squash courts, and museum, as well as the outdoor pool, and the bar/lounge and restaurant with a menu of local and international cuisines.The site has top-notch security boosted by well-trained security personnel, in addition to car parking spaces, constant power supply, and children’s playground, plus extra services such as laundry and ironing, and daily newspaper delivery.

 Yankari has rich and abundant wildlife resources.
 The park is an important habitat for over 50 species of mammals including African bush elephant, olive baboon, patas monkey, Tantalus monkey, roan antelope, Western hartebeest, West African lion, African buffalo, waterbuck, bushbuck and hippopotamus.
 It also has a large and diverse freshwater ecosystem around its freshwater springs and the Gaji River.
 Don’t be surprised when a monkey comes to your window to wake you up early in the morning!
 There are also over 350 species of bird found in the park.
 Of these, 130 are resident, 50 are Palearctic migrants and the rest are African migrants that move locally within Nigeria.
 These birds include the saddle-billed stork, white-rumped vulture, guinea fowl, grey hornbill, and the cattle egret.
 You can take a safari ride with trained guards for an amazing tour in wildlife, who knows…. you could be lucky enough to spot the African bush elephants!